 Attorneys' Fees.
 If either party retains counsel to represent that party in any controversy, dispute or claim arising out of or relating to this Agreement, including any claim for the purpose of enforcing, or preventing the breach of, any provision of this Agreement, obtaining damages by reason of any alleged breach of any provision of this Agreement, obtaining a declaration of such party’s rights or obligations under this Agreement, or obtaining any other legal remedy (a "Dispute"), before an arbitrator or a court of competent jurisdiction, the prevailing party shall be entitled to reasonable attorneys' fees and costs, in addition to any other relief to which the prevailing party may be entitled.

 Limited Warranty.
 P&M warrants that it shall perform the Services in a professional manner in accordance with commercially reasonable industry standards for similar services.
-P&M makes no warranty, express or implied, concerning the results of the Services, including, without limitation, the success of the Bond Measure.
+P&M makes no warranty, express or implied, concerning the results of the Services, including, without limitation, the success of the possible Bond Measure.
 P&M makes no warranty concerning, and is not responsible for, any services performed by third party pollsters.
 To the full extent permitted by law, all implied warranties are hereby excluded.

 Arbitration.
-To the fullest extent permitted by law, any Dispute, as defined in Section 12, shall be settled by binding arbitration administered by the American Arbitration Association in San Francisco, California under its Commercial Arbitration Rules that are in effect at that time ("Rules"), which may be obtained from www.adr.org or from any AAA office.
+To the fullest extent permitted by law, any Dispute between the Parties, as defined in Section 12, shall be settled by binding arbitration administered by the American Arbitration Association in San Francisco, California under its Commercial Arbitration Rules that are in effect at that time ("Rules"), which may be obtained from www.adr.org or from any AAA office.
 In the event of any conflict between the Rules and this Section, this Section shall apply.
 The parties agree to submit to the jurisdiction of a single neutral arbitrator selected in accordance with the Rules.
 The arbitration shall be governed by the laws of the State of California, including, but not limited to, the California Arbitration Act (Code of Civil Procedure § 1280 et seq.).
 The arbitrator shall have discretion to award damages, and to fashion any other remedy or relief otherwise available under applicable law in a court proceeding.
 The arbitrator shall award the prevailing party reasonable attorneys' fees and costs pursuant to Section 12.
 The arbitrator shall provide a written award, including findings of fact and the conclusions of law on which the decision is based.
 The arbitrator shall not have the power or authority to commit errors of law or legal reasoning.
 The parties each expressly waive the right to a jury trial, and agree that the arbitrator's award shall be final and binding on the parties; provided that any award shall be reviewable for legal error, confirmation, correction or vacatur pursuant to California Code of Civil Procedure §1285 et seq.
 Any action to review the arbitration award shall be filed and maintained in a California state court of competent jurisdiction.

 Assignment.
-Client shall not have the right to assign Client's rights or delegate Client's obligations under this Agreement without the prior written consent of P&M, which consent may be withheld in P&M’s sole and absolute discretion.
-Any attempted assignment or delegation in violation of this provision is void and will entitle P&M to terminate this Agreement.
+Neither Party shall assign the Party’s rights or delegate the Party's obligations under this Agreement without the prior written consent of the other Party, which consent may be withheld in that Party’s sole and absolute discretion.
+Any attempted assignment or delegation in violation of this provision is void and will entitle the non-assigning Party to terminate this Agreement.

-Exclusivity of the Agreement.
-During the Term of this Agreement, Client shall not engage any other person or entity to perform any acts or services to be performed by P&M under this Agreement without the prior written approval of P&M. P&M’s right to perform consulting, media management, or any other services for any other person or party shall not be limited in any way.